-As at March 31, 2018 \$ 3,848 \$ - \$ - \$ 3,848 (i) Whistler was incorporated in British Columbia, Canada and is a License Holder with production facilities in British Columbia, Canada.
+(i) Whistler was incorporated in British Columbia, Canada and is a License Holder with production facilities in British Columbia, Canada.
 Although the Company held less than 20% of the ownership interest and voting control of Whistler as at December 31, 2018, the Company had the ability to exercise significant influence through both its power to elect board members, and aggregately, with affiliated shareholders, the Company held over 20% of the voting control of Whistler.

 On March 4, 2019, the Company sold all 2,563 shares of Whistler, representing approximately 19.0% of Whistler's issued and outstanding common shares, to Aurora Cannabis Inc. ("Aurora"), in connection with Aurora's acquisition of Whistler (the "Whistler Transaction").
-As a result of the closing of the Whistler Transaction resulted in a gain of \$20,606 recognized in net income, with the Aurora common shares received being measured at fair value through profit or loss.
-Refer to Note 7.
-In addition, the Company expects to further receive Aurora common shares valued at an aggregate of approximately \$7,600 upon the satisfaction of certain specified milestones, which has not been recognized in these amended and restated unaudited condensed interim consolidated financial statements.
+As a result of the closing of the Whistler Transaction, the Company received 2,524,341 Aurora common shares with an aggregate value of approximately \$24,682.
+The closing of the Whistler Transaction resulted in a gain of \$20,606 recognized in net income, with the Aurora common shares received being measured at fair value through profit or loss.
+Refer to Note 6.
+In addition, the Company expects to receive further Aurora common shares valued at an aggregate of approximately \$7,600 upon the satisfaction of certain specified milestones, which has not been recognized in these amended and restated unaudited condensed interim consolidated financial statements.
 The exact number of Aurora common shares to be issued to the Company following the satisfaction of each such milestone will be determined in reference to the five-day volume weighted average price of Aurora common shares immediately prior to the achievement of the applicable milestone.

 - (ii) MedMen Canada was incorporated under the Canada Business Corporations Act ("CBCA") on March 13, 2018, with the objective of distribution, sale, and marketing of cannabis products in Canada.
-MedMen Canada holds the exclusive license to the MedMen brand in Canada for a minimum term of 20 years, commencing from 2018. - (iii) Cronos GrowCo was incorporated under the CBCA on June 14, 2018, with the objective of building a cannabis production greenhouse, applying for cannabis licenses under the Cannabis Act, and growing, cultivating, extracting, producing, selling, and distributing cannabis in accordance with such licenses. - (iv) Cronos Australia Pty.
+MedMen Canada holds the exclusive license to the MedMen brand in Canada for a minimum term of 20 years commencing from 2018. - (iii) Cronos GrowCo was incorporated under the CBCA on June 14, 2018, with the objective of building a cannabis production greenhouse, applying for cannabis licenses under the Cannabis Act, and growing, cultivating, extracting, producing, selling, and distributing cannabis in accordance with such licenses. - (iv) Cronos Australia Pty.
 Ltd. was incorporated under the Corporations Act 2001 (Australia) on December 6, 2016.
 On September 27, 2018, Cronos Australia Pty.
 Ltd. underwent a restructuring, resulting in the incorporation of Cronos Australia Limited on that date, which became the ultimate holding company of the group, owning 100% of Cronos Australia Group Pty.
 Ltd., which in turn owns 100% of Cronos Australia Marketing & Distribution Pty.
 Ltd., Cronos Australia Operations Pty.
 Ltd, and Cronos Australia New Zealand Ltd. Cronos Group has committed to provide 50% of the capital expenditure and operating expense funding requirements, amounting to approximately \$10,000.
-The timing of these funding obligations has not been determined as of March 31, 2019.
+The timing of these funding obligations has not been determined as of June 30, 2019.